Wednesday, February 21, 2018

 Read & Bead: FAQ

 Since its inception in 2015, our Read & Bead summer reading program has become more popular with kids, their grown-ups, and other libraries.
-We get dozens of questions in the months leading up to Summer Reading (and plenty more throughout the year) so here are some frequent queries asked and answered.
+If you're curious about switching to this system, read on!

 What is Read & Bead?

 This is our version of a "prizeless" Summer Reading Program for age 3 to grade 6.
-Kids read and record their minutes (or have a grown-up help them track time) then they turn those minutes into beads of varying colors, shapes, and designs to decorate and personalize their very own necklace or key chain.
+Kids start the summer with a reading log and a necklace with a reading tag.
+Readers record their minutes (or have a grown-up help them track time) then they visit the library to turn those minutes into beads of varying colors, shapes, and designs to decorate and personalize their necklace throughout the summer.

 Every child that signs up receives the following: